liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 you upgrade Liferay.

-- **Customizing Sites and Site Templates with Application Adapters:** Customize specific sites without propagating the customizations throughout the entire portal.
+- **Customizing Sites and Site Templates with Application Adapters:** Customize sites without propagating the customizations throughout the portal.

-- **Performing a Custom Action:** Customize common portal events, like portal startup or user login.
+- **Performing a Custom Action:** Customize common portal events like portal startup or user login.

 - **Overriding and Adding Struts Actions:** Use *Struts action hooks* to add a